Sabrina-manahil-waseem-006/python-project/README.md

 ---
 # ❓ Problem statement:
-Crafting a Special Learning Experience for Little Ones In the world of early childhood education, we set out to create something unique—a Python-based learning app tailor-made for preschoolers aged 3 to 5.
+Crafting a Special Learning Experience for Little Ones.
+In the world of early childhood education, we set out to create something unique—a Python-based learning app tailor-made for preschoolers aged 3 to 5.
 Our aim was simple yet profound: to provide an engaging and educational journey focused on the joy of identifying pictures.